lirancr/prisma-rays/README.md

 `prisma migrate` only supports an SQL file as your migration.
 This might impose some limits on what you can do with migrations.

-`prisma lens` on the other hand uses a plain js file as your migration, so you can use it to perform complex data manipulations and easily resolve data related issues during schema changes.
+`prisma rays` on the other hand uses a plain js file as your migration, so you can use it to perform complex data manipulations and easily resolve data related issues during schema changes.

-For example assume you're adding a new non-null column to an existing table and need to provide a default value, with `prisma lens` you can just populate a value in your migration file before the sql which create the non-null constraint.
+For example assume you're adding a new non-null column to an existing table and need to provide a default value, with `prisma rays` you can just populate a value in your migration file before the sql which create the non-null constraint.
 `prisma migrate` overcome this issue (in development) by offering you to reset the database

-Because `prisma lens` uses `prisma migrate` under the hood, you will still see `migration.sql` file created.
-This file is only kept to support `prisma migrate` usage by `prisma lens` but its not being used by it directly.
+Because `prisma rays` uses `prisma migrate` under the hood, you will still see `migration.sql` file created.
+This file is only kept to support `prisma migrate` usage by `prisma rays` but its not being used by it directly.

 #### Revert migration

 `prisma migrate` does not support reverting applied migrations.

-`prisma lens` support reverting applied migrations at any depth since it keeps a copy of the prisma schema every time it creates a migration.
+`prisma rays` support reverting applied migrations at any depth since it keeps a copy of the prisma schema every time it creates a migration.